wildwinter/dink/README.md

     // will be localised
     "locActionBeats":false,

+    // Localise actions?
+    // Default is false, which means no text in Action beats
+    // will be localised
+    "locActionBeats": false,

+    // If true, outputs the structured dink file (json) "outputDinkStructure": false,

+    // If true, outputs the strings file (xlsx) "outputLocalization": false,

+    // If true, outputs the voice file (xlsx) "outputRecordingScript": false,

     // This is the default where the game will look for
     // audio files that start with the ID names of the lines.
     // The folders (and their children) will be searched in this